-We have a minimum fee of $15,000 per year.
+We do not have a minimum fee, but for our investment management services, we have a portfolio minimum of $500,000.
 We charge on assets under management for investment management, and/or an hourly fee for financial planning.
 For portfolios exceeding $2,000,000, we include all of our financial planning services and waive the financial planning fee; clients would only be subject to investment management fees in this scenario.

 What is the difference between discretionary and non-discretionary investment authority?